visionclear56-web/visionclear56-web/README.md

 * Cloud identity and infrastructure automation
 * AI agent, workload, and runtime identity governance

-Future QualityCorp projects will extend the environment as new technologies, identity patterns, and governance requirements are introduced.
+Future projects will extend QualityCorp into Azure and AWS as cloud identity, federation, workload identity, infrastructure-as-code, and cross-cloud governance capabilities are developed.

 ⸻